epam/edp-install/docs/operator-guide/deploy-okd.md

    * [OpenShift CLI](https://docs.openshift.com/container-platform/4.9/cli_reference/openshift_cli/getting-started-cli.html)
    * [Lens](https://k8slens.dev/) (optional)

 2. Create the AWS IAM user with [the required permissions](https://docs.okd.io/4.9/installing/installing_aws/installing-aws-account.html#installation-aws-permissions_installing-aws-account).
 Make sure the AWS account is active, and the user doesn't have a permission boundary.
-Remove any SCP restrictions from the AWS account.
+Remove any Service Control Policy (SCP) restrictions from the AWS account.

 3. Generate a key pair for cluster node SSH access.
 Please perform the steps below:
    * Generate the SSH key.
 Specify the path and file name, such as ~/.ssh/id_ed25519, of the new SSH key.
 If there is an existing key pair, ensure that the public key is in the ~/.ssh directory.